Luna Billing Guide

 Charge diversity helps paint a picture of medical necessity and maximize the value of the service we provide.
 Many times, therapists lump multiple activities into Therapeutic Exercise and don’t reflect that they were indeed performing Therapeutic Activities or Neuro Re-ed.
 Thus, the opportunity is lost to reflect the true skills of a therapist and capture the full value of the treatment.

-Important takeaways from this section are:
+Important takeaways from this section:

 • Ensure that supporting documentation is present to indicate the need for skilled care.